basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 {% endstrip %}

 ## Flashing the device
-To flash, the [J-Link Software](https://www.segger.com/jlink-software.html) from SEGGER is required.
+To flash, [SEGGER JLink](https://www.segger.com/jlink-software.html) is required.

 Flashing is supported by RIOT-OS by the command below: